priyatam/mala/README.md

 2. While it is possible to code live with the Clojurescript's in-built [brepl](https://github.com/clojure/clojurescript/wiki/The-REPL-and-Evaluation-Environments#browser-as-evaluation-environment), figwheel provides a deeper experience by providing an interactive environment for [reloadable-code](https://github.com/bhauman/lein-figwheel#writing-reloadable-code).

-The project comes bundled with the figwheel, which comes with an embedded cljs brepl, and can be started with `lein dev` (see below)
+Ringo bundles figwheel, which embeds cljs brepl, and can be started with `lein dev` (see below)

 ### Development